Website Feedback – Report a bug

 back to top

-FutureNOW is a three-year art x new technology development project lead by Council in collaboration with the creative sector from 2024 through 2027.
+FutureNOW is an art x new technology development project lead by Council in collaboration with the creative sector from 2024 through 2027.

 FutureNOW is a public investigation into the intersections of art x new technologies.
 It explores new modes of arts practice, engagement, and presentation in a regional context through an iterative and evolving program of research, residencies, critical conversations, skills, development opportunities and creative, public outcomes.